mxcllnt/MAGMARS/README.md

 The subfolder [inversion] contains 2 scripts to run MAGMARS while randomly varying the input parameters around an average value (RandomSearch_MM.m) and then comparing the generated database to a target primary melt composition to see under which conditions and from which mantle source it could derive (MatchMelt_MM.m).
 These scripts were used to generate Table 3 in the main manuscript but note that this is an iterative process that has to be guided by the user.

+(4) MAGMARS_database.zip
+Detail of the database used to parametrize MAGMARS

+(5) C2021_ExpData.zip
-(4) Electron microprobe analyses for the experiments of Collinet et al. 2021
+Electron microprobe analyses for the experiments of Collinet et al. 2021 New experimental data reported in Collinet et al. 2021 JGR:P